-Following is a transcript of a Khutbah by Mahmoud Mostafa for the Baraka Institute in May of 2008.
+Following is a transcript of a Khutbah by Mahmoud Mostafa for the Baraka Institute.

 Bismillah ar Rahman ar Raheem

 Praise be to Allah.
 We bear witness that there is only one god who has no partners beside Him, and we bear witness that Muhammad is His servant and messenger.